 Tools to discover your culture

 When my colleagues and I at CO2 do 360 assessments of a leader or engage in team coaching, we assess the organization’s culture using a set of questions developed by my dear departed friend Dr. Marilyn Mason and Harry Levinson; both of these people were legendary in their fields of psychology and organizational development.
 Some of the questions we ask are:

 - How are decisions made around here?

 - What are the main unspoken rules around here that everyone has to follow?

 - What would it take to turn the culture into a “change environment?”

 - Imagine that your organization is a car.
 What year is it?
 What model?
 Describe that car so I can get a good idea of what you have in mind and how it performs.

 If you’re interested in knowing more or working to improve your corporate culture, start by assessing norms and asking questions like the ones CO2 and Hamel use.
-Find out where the current culture is implicitly.
-Then be very explicit about what the culture needs to be in order to optimize the vision, mission and values of the organization.
-Establish how and why you’ll not only work better, but work differently.
+Find out where the current culture is implicit.
+Then be very explicit about what the culture needs to be in order to optimize the vision, mission, and values of the organization.
+Establish how and why you’ll not only work better but work differently.